Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Rules/SF1E/Creature Mechanics/Universal Creature Rules/Whirlwind Ex or Su.md

 tags:
 ---

-# Whirlwind (EX or SU)
+name:: Whirlwind (EX or SU)

-**Source** _Alien Archive 2 pg.
+source:: _Alien Archive 2 pg.
 154_, _Alien Archive pg.
 158_
-The creature can transform into a whirlwind as a standard action.
+desc:: The creature can transform into a whirlwind as a standard action.
 Unless otherwise specified, the creature can remain in whirlwind form for a number of rounds equal to half its CR.
 If the creature has a fly speed, it retains that in its whirlwind form.
 If it does not have a fly speed, it gains an extraordinary fly speed (with average maneuverability) equal to its base speed.
 A creature in whirlwind form can move freely into and through other creatures’ spaces, and it does not provoke attacks of opportunity as a result of its movement.

 The base of a creature in whirlwind form occupies a 5-foot square.
 The whirlwind is twice as wide at its top as its base and has a height equal to four times the width of its base; this doesn’t change the size category of the creature.
 If a creature is Large or larger, it can vary the size of its whirlwind form up to a maximum of a base equal to its normal space as a swift or move action.
 A creature in whirlwind form does not threaten any spaces around it, and it cannot make its normal attacks.